View program plan of study for BSN to DNP AGACNP

 Contact: Dr. Carrie Hintz

-The post-master’s DNP program is offered ONLINE with annual meetings of two to three-days on campus for orientation and culminating project purposes.
-The program is five semesters long with one summer session.
+The post-master’s DNP program is offered ONLINE with a virtual orientation at the beginning of the program of study.
+The program is five semesters long with one summer session, or can be spread out over additional semesters if needed to adjust to the working nurse’s schedule.
 Total credits are 30, with an ongoing change project (capstone) occurring throughout the program.
+Both the DNP Project Proposal defense and the final defense of the DNP Project will be conducted through a ZOOM meeting.
+Students may come to campus for their defenses if they wish.
 Practicum hours are completed during the Residency course (NURS 765).
 This residency provides students the opportunity to apply program concepts and develop and implement strategies for practice-level and/or system-wide practice initiatives to improve the quality of care.
-Tracks include:

 Master of Science in Nursing (MSN) program description